 2014 – Directed by David Michôd – Starring Guy Pearce and Robert Pattinson – 66% Rotten Tomatoes, 6.4 IMDB

-The Rover feels like a blend of The Road and Taken- our hero loses his car and will stop at nothing to get it back (and punish those that took it).
-The apocalyptic setting is grim, gritty, and plays out like a true Western movie.
+The Rover feels like a blend of The Road and Taken- our hero loses his car and will stop at nothing to get it back (and punish those who took it).
+The apocalyptic setting is grim, and gritty, and plays out like a true Western movie.

 Guy Pearce is awesome to watch in this and Robert Pattinson is great as the left-behind baddie as well.
 They form an unlikely alliance to exact some gratifying revenge.

 1999 – Directed by Hugh Wilson – Starring Brendan Fraser, Alicia Silverstone, and Christopher Walken – 58% Rotten Tomatoes, 6.6 IMDB

 If you are in the mood for something a little more quirky, this Rom-Com is right up your alley.
 It’s a time capsule of 90s nostalgia, but the plot revolves around an eccentric family that has been holed up in a bunker for decades.
 Brendan Fraser is as goofy as ever and sets his eyes on Alicia Silverstone when he’s sent out to gather supplies.